paolo-gajo/RANLP-2023-Incels/README.md

 # RANLP 2023 Models

-This is a model repository for the Transformer models used in "On the Identification and Forecasting of Hate Speech in Inceldom", by Paolo Gajo, Arianna Muti, Katerina Korre, Silvia Bernardini and Alberto Barrón-Cedeno, to appear at RANLP 2023.
+This is a model repository for the Transformer models used in "On the Identification and Forecasting of Hate Speech in Inceldom", by Paolo Gajo, Arianna Muti, Katerina Korre, Silvia Bernardini and Alberto Barrón-Cedeño, to appear at RANLP 2023.

 The weights of the models are downloadable through the Hugging Face links below.